This document pertains to HP notebook PCs, also referred to as laptops.

 HP Notebook PCs - Reducing Heat Inside the Laptop to Prevent Overheating

-Heat buildup can cause problems for any computer.
+Heat buildup can cause problems for any laptop (notebook).
 Generally, when temperatures inside the case rise above 35 degrees Celsius (95 degrees Fahrenheit), the risk of damaging important internal components increases greatly.
-The most common cause of overheating is the accumulation of dust inside the computer.
-The electrical components in a computer generate heat and fans inside the computer help move the air to keep the components cooled to normal operating temperatures.
+The most common cause of overheating is the accumulation of dust inside the laptop.
+The electrical components in a notebook generate heat and fans inside the notebook help move the air to keep the components cooled to normal operating temperatures.
 Inadequate cooling can cause excess heat to build up inside the case which can damage components.
-The sound of the fan running constantly may indicate that the computer is not running as efficiently as possible and that there is a problem with accumulated dust clogging the air vents.
+The sound of the fan running constantly may indicate that the laptop is getting hot and is not running as efficiently as possible and that there is a problem with accumulated dust clogging the air vents.

 Symptoms of heat issues and causes of excessive heat

-The following list describes some of the issues caused by overheating in the computer:
+The following list describes some of the issues caused by overheating in the notebook: